-The sediment of lithologic Unit 3 was relatively well sampled from 13 coring runs covering intervals 688.5-729.0 and 770-821.5 mbsf (Fig. F9).
-Unit 3 comprises four dominant lithologies: olive-browngray ashy mudstone, dark gray mudstone with black interlayers, clay-rich mudstone, and dark gray mudstone with abundant pyrite.
-These units are interbedded on a meter scale with occasional centimeterscale interlayers and intermittent centimeter-scale clay and silt beds.
+The sediments of lithologic Unit 3 were relatively well sampled from 13 coring runs covering intervals 688.5-729.0 and 770-821.5 mbsf (Fig. F9).
+Unit 3 comprises four dominant lithologies, an olive-brown-gray ashy mudstone, a dark gray mudstone with black interlayers, a clay-rich mudstone, and a dark gray mudstone with abundant pyrite.
+These units are interbedded on a meter scale with occasional centimeter-scale interlayers and intermittent centimeter-scale clay and silt beds.
 All lithologies are dominated by siliciclastic material and contain trace or present siliceous microfossils and fossil fragments, with rare horizons containing up to 15% siliceous fragments.
 Ash is abundant in the ashy mudstone, but otherwise ash layers are rare and ash content decreases significantly downsection below the ashy mudstone.
 X-ray diffraction data show the overall quartz, feldspar, and clay content of Unit 3 is generally consistent throughout the section except for discrete clay and silt beds.
 Unit 3 has a much higher component of siliciclastic material and a lesser component of volcanic and siliceous grains than Unit 1.
-Unit 3 contains none of the gravish brown or bluish grav ashy mudstones of Unit 2.
-Unit 3 reflects a more terrigenous environment of accumulation than Units 1 and 2 and a time of lesser accumulation of siliceous microfossils and increased distance from, or lesser activity of, volcanic sources.
+Unit 3 contains none of the grayish brown or bluish gray ashy mudstones of Unit 2 and a time of lesser accumulation of siliceous microfossils and increased distance from, or lesser activity of, volcanic sources.

-Unit 4 occurs in only one core taken from the interval 821.5-824.0 mbsf (Fig. F10).
-Unit 4 consists of strongly deformed clays that are pervasively sheared, forming sharp, strongly aligned lenses with polished, striated surfaces defining a scaly fabric.
-Two main components can be recognized from visual inspection and smear slide analysis: red-brown clay and dark brown to black clay.
+Unit 4 occurs in only one core taken from the interval 821.5-824.0 mbsf.
+Unit 4 consists of strongly deformed clays that are pervasively sheared, forming sharp strongly aligned phacoids with polished, striated surfaces defining a scaly fabric.
+Two main components can be recognized from visual inspection and smear slide analysis: a redbrown clay and a dark brown to black clay.
 The reddish brown clay is composed predominantly of clay minerals with rare coarser grains and vitric grains, whereas the dark clay is composed mainly of dark red-brown clay minerals probably mixed with Fe or Mn oxides/hydroxides.
 Sections 0.5-4 cm thick of reddish to dark brown and black clay alternate at the top of the core.
 A 13 cm section of gray mudstone is enclosed inside the clay.
 Downsection from the mudstone interval, dark brown to black clay is dominant.
-The foliation defined by the scaly fabric varies from horizontal to ~35° inclination.
+The foliation defined by the scaly fabric varies from horizontal to $\sim 25^{\circ}$ inclination.
 The upper and lower contacts of Unit 4 with Unit 3 above and Unit 5 below were not captured in the recovered core section.

-Unit 5 is yellowish to grayish brown mudstone composed of dominant siliciclastic grains, minor volcaniclastic grains, and trace siliceous microfossils (radiolarians).
-The siliciclastic component of the rock is predominantly clayey in the upper part of the unit (>60% clay and <40% silt) and becomes more silty in the lower part (<60% clay and >40% silt) with trace sand.
+Unit 5 is a yellowish to grayish brown mudstone composed of dominant siliciclastic grains, minor volcaniclastic grains, and trace siliceous microfossils (radiolarians).
+The siliciclastic component of the rock is predominantly clayey in the upper part of the unit (>60% clay and <40% silt) and becomes more silty in the lower part (<60% clay, >40% silt) with trace sand.
 Bedding is often indistinct but is loosely defined by alignment of the long axes of the elliptical lenses of all colors.
 The contact between Units 5 and 6 is contained in Core 343-C0019E-20R, and it appears conformable and is likely stratigraphic.
 The overall nature of the unit, particularly the dominance of silt in the lower portion, indicates a significant influx of siliciclastic and terrigenous material relative to the biogenic and pelagic clay deposits in Unit 6 below.